-- Your Power Loft Bed is equipped with mesh netting (located in the wardrobe) that may be installed to the front side of the bed and front cabinet face.
-Once installed the netting may be left attached. - Insert end of mesh netting into the channel of bed at either end and pull until the straps align with the brackets located on the cabinet face.
+- Your Power Loft Bed is equipped with mesh netting (located in the wardrobe) that may be installed to the front side of the bed and front cabinet face. - Insert end of mesh netting into the channel of bed at either end and pull until the straps align with the brackets located on the cabinet face.

-Attach straps to the brackets located on the cabinet face.
+• Attach straps to the brackets located on the cabinet face.